 This artistic flowering took place across the whole of Europe: in music, painting, sculpture and literature.
 In our series of ‘Renaissance Masters’ concerts we transport our audiences back in time, displaying the greatest music and paintings of the Renaissance.

 Italian choral treasures

 Last year’s well-received concerts in Petersfield and Havant featured Spain.
-This year, we perform our third programme in the series, Italian Renaissance Masters.
+This year, we perform Italian Renaissance Masters, our third programme in the series where we explore European music and painting from Renaissance times.
 It features Tomás Luis de Victoria’s masterwork Officium Defunctorum (1605), written for the funeral of Maria of Austria, daughter of Emperor Charles V. Considered “one of the greatest musical minds ever”, Victoria knows how to “build entire worlds with sounds”, according to the Belgian conductor Philippe Herreweghe.

 In 2016 the choir sang works by Giovanni Pierluigi da Palestrina in his birthplace and eponym in Italy.
 This was a moving experience for choir members – almost like a pilgrimage – not least because Palestrina’s music is rarely heard, even in the city which bears his name.
 The President of the Palestrina Foundation said, “This is an exceptional choir of the highest quality”.
 We will perform the Kyrie from his Missa Papae Marcelli in April among other treasures.

 Some of the music we will be singing is in 8, 10 and even 16 parts (à8, à10 and à16 written below), which demonstrates the choir’s strength.